 Staff may feel that talking to the Headteacher is difficult and in these circumstances they may wish to contact their trade union representative for support and advice.
-Staff should be encouraged to make contact with their own support systems.
-The school can approach the local authority and other outside agencies with, or on behalf of the member of staff.
+Staff should be encouraged to make contract with their own support systems, the local authority and other outside agencies that they can approach with the member of staff or on their behalf.